 Lot’s story begins in Genesis 11.
 The name Lot means a covering, veiled or hidden.
 Lot was Abraham’s nephew and is called a righteous man in Scripture, 2 Peter 2:7.
 When Abraham offered Lot the choice of land he selfishly chose for himself what he thought was better land.
 He then settled near Sodom, perhaps for business reasons and financial gain.
 During the war of kings, Sodom and Gomorrah were ransacked and Lot was taken captive and eventually rescued by Abraham.
 Lot chose to live in Sodom, a city full of sexual immorality and corruption for his own personal gain.
 He gained influence and sat in the city gate as a judge.
 We have no record of Lot preaching salvation to the people or calling them to repentance.
 He allowed his family to be influenced and conformed to the wickedness of this city.
 He even offered his two daughters to be sex slaves!

 Oblivious to the sign of the times and God’s impending judgment on Sodom, Lot was in need of rescue…again.
 Through Abraham’s intercession, the angels sent to destroy Sodom rescued Lot and his family after much persuasion.
 Lot’s two son in laws perished in Sodom leaving his daughters as widows.
 On the way, his wife turns into a pillar of salt for looking back, leaving Lot a widower.
-As a result of the gross sexual immorality Lot’s two daughters were influenced by growing up, they sleep with their father after getting him drunk.
+As a result of the gross sexual immorality Lot’s two daughters were influenced by growing up, they have relations with their father after getting him drunk.
 Both daughters become pregnant.
 Lot’s lifestyle and lack of character finally caught up with him.
 He ended up a widower, committing incest, having illegitimate sons by his own daughters, living in a cave and we hear nothing more from him again.
 By the way, his two illegitimate sons become fathers of two people groups; the Moabites and Ammonites who were enemies of Israel.

 Now in a large house there are not only gold and silver vessels, but also vessels of wood and of earthenware, and some to honor and some to dishonor.
 Therefore, if anyone cleanses himself from these things, he will be a vessel for honor, sanctified, useful to the Master, prepared for every good work, 2 Timothy 2:20,21.